imagingbook/imagingbook-maven-repository/README.md

 1. Create and intialize a **public** repository on GitHub - let's call it ``maven-repo`` (assuming your Github account is ``MyGithubId``).
-Note that if the repository is private, then some resources (e.g., pom-xml files) are not publicly accessible!
+Note that if the repository is *private*, then some resources (e.g., pom-xml files) are not publicly accessible!

 2. Clone your repository to your local file system,